No store bought tomato sauce compares with the flavor of homemade. Capture summer in a jar with this seasoned tomato sauce recipe for home canning.

 The only differences between the recipe below and the Ball Seasoned Tomato Sauce is this recipe is cut in half.
 The ratio of ingredients is the same.
 I just find working with 22.5 pounds of tomatoes is much easier to manage since I only have two large pots to cook down the sauce.

 I also reduce the sauce by slow cooking it over low heat for a longer period to preserve flavor rather than cooling over medium-high heat as indicated in the Ball recipe.
 Sometimes this takes all day, but the flavor is worth the effort.

-When canning tomatoes, an acid must be added to your jars before filling to prevent the growth of C. Botulinum bacteria, which causes botulism.
-I’ve used bottled lemon juice in the past, but now find it easier to use Citric Acid.
+Prevent Botulinum: When canning tomatoes, an acid must be added to your jars before filling to prevent the growth of C. Botulinum bacteria, which causes botulism.
+I’ve used bottled lemon juice in the past, but now find it easier to use Citric acid.
 Citric acid also doesn’t change the flavor like lemon juice can.

 Select meaty, plum type tomatoes for a thick and flavorful sauce.
 My favorites are Amish Paste, Juliet, Roma, and San Marzano.
 Paste tomatoes are meaty with thick walls and have very little water content.
 You can still use other types of tomatoes, but it will take longer for the extra water to cook out.

 Initially cooking your tomatoes with the skins and seeds aids in extracting the natural pectin that will help thicken the sauce.
 After the tomatoes have softened, I run them though a through a food strainer or food mill to remove skins, seeds, and to smooth out the sauce.
 Then return the pots to the stove, add the remaining ingredients, and simmer on low heat until the sauce is reduced by half.